marcorinck/angular-growl/README.md

 ````

 This adds a pre-defined angularJS HTTP interceptor that is called on every HTTP request and looks if response contains
 messages.
-Messages from the server need to satisfy these requirements:
+Messages f rom the server need to satisfy these requirements:

 * response needs to have a "messages" attribute of type array in root of response
 * every message needs to have these attributes: